batect/batect/ROADMAP.md

 * allow overriding working directory at the task level
 * support build arguments
 * some way to set variables once for the whole project (eg. Google Cloud SDK version, shared path) and reference these in environment variables or build args
-* improve the formatting of the duration shown at the end of a task (eg. 600.0s -> 10m 0s)

 ### Other
 * replace factories with references to constructors